kdrag0n/safetynet-fix/README.md

 Always make sure you have the **latest version of the module** installed before reporting any issues.

-## Zygisk
+## Zygisk (recommended)

-If you are using Magisk Canary, you need the Zygisk version of this module.
+If you are using Magisk v24.0 or newer, you need the Zygisk version of this module.
 Download and install the latest **Zygisk** version of this module from [GitHub Releases](https://github.com/kdrag0n/safetynet-fix/releases).

+**Make sure Zygisk is enabled,** or the module will not work.

-## Riru
+## Riru (legacy)

-If you are using stable Magisk, you need the Riru version of this module.
+If you are using Magisk v23.1 or older, you need the Riru version of this module.
 Download and install the latest **Riru** version of this module from [GitHub Releases](https://github.com/kdrag0n/safetynet-fix/releases).
 You will also need to install "Riru" through Magisk Manager.

 ## How does it work?